 - Falling behind one’s peers in school

 - Seizures and temporary loss of consciousness

 - Loss of motor function and coordination

-If you live in an older building, chances are the walls were originally painted with lead based paints and the pipes throughout your building may be worn.
+If you live in an older building, the walls were likely covered initially with lead-based paints.
+The pipes in the building are likely worn.
 Even if the paint has since been removed or painted over, lead particles and dust may still be present.
-It is the property owner’s duty to test buildings for the presence of lead and to take the measures needed to reduce the saturation of lead to levels that the State of Illinois has deemed safe.
+The property owner must test buildings for the presence of lead and to take the measures needed to reduce the saturation of lead to levels that the State of Illinois has deemed safe.
 If your child has suffered developmental delay due to lead poisoning, you are entitled to compensation for the following.

 - The medical care required to treat the lead poisoning and bring lead levels back to normal

 - The emotional and physical pain and suffering caused by physical or cognitive impairment